aws/aws-cli/awscli/examples/ssm/describe-maintenance-window-targets.rst

     ]
   }

-**To list all targets for a maintenance window matching a specific owner information value**
+**To list all targets for a Maintenance Window matching a specific owner information value**

-This example lists all of the targets for a maintenance window with a specific value.
+This example lists all of the targets for a Maintenance Window with a specific value.

 Command::